conorhennessy/php-Boy/README.md

 requires raspberry pi with java and chromium

-@lxterminal was added to ~/.config/lxsession/LXDE-pi/autostart to create a terminal at startup
+`@lxterminal` was added to `~/.config/lxsession/LXDE-pi/autostart` to create a terminal at startup

-The line ./superscript
+The line `./superscript`
-was added to .bashrc
+was added to `~.bashrc`

-superscript was created and reads:
+a file called superscript was created and reads:

-sudo java -jar /var/www/html/ZooqleTopSeedstofile.jar &
+`sudo java -jar /var/www/html/ZooqleTopSeedstofile.jar &
 /var/www/html/UpdateFromGit.sh
-/var/www/html/keepchromiumopen.sh
+/var/www/html/keepchromiumopen.sh`